 Kahlua Whipped Cream:

-- 1 tsp unsweetened cocoa powder (I used regular cocoa)
+- 1 teaspoon unsweetened cocoa powder (I used regular cocoa)

 Chocolate Whipped Cream:

-- 1 Tbsp unsweetened cocoa powder (I used dark cocoa)
+- 1 tablespoon unsweetened cocoa powder (I used dark cocoa)

 - Preheat oven to 350° F. Grease a 9" springform pan.
 Set aside.

 - In a large heatproof bowl, melt the chocolate and butter in the microwave on 30-seconds burst, stirring after each burst.